ystv/internal-site/README.md

 Create an OAuth Client ID, select "Web Application" as the type, and copy the Client ID.

 Edit your `.env.local` and add the Client ID on the `GOOGLE_CLIENT_ID=` line.

+Also add `http://localhost` and `http://localhost:3000` to both the "Authorised JavaScript origins" and "Authorised redirect URIs" sections (Or whatever origin/domain your instance will be hosted on).

+Also ensure to set the `SESSION_SECRET` in `.env.local`, this can be whatever random string you'd like.

 ### Slack Integration (Optional)